Sitecore-Hackathon/Boilerplate/SUBMISSION_REQUIREMENTS.md

     .\Start-Environment -LicensePath "C:\path\to\license.xml"
     ```

-from elevated PowerShell terminal and follow the on-screen instructions.
+from an elevated PowerShell terminal and follow the on-screen instructions.

 _Note; the Hackathon README.md file is renamed to README-HACKATHON.md.
 Please use this for your ENTRYFORM.md._